 Solar Community Organizers are the folks who are out and about educating and assisting Vermonters go solar, one town at a time.

-Jessica has spent the last six years organizing on behalf of the environment and the public interest.
+Before joining the inaugural staff of SunCommon in 2012, Jessica spent six years organizing on behalf of the environment and the public interest.
 Jessica graduated from Bates College with a degree in Biology and promptly moved to Montpelier where she worked as the State Director for Toxics Action Center, a nonprofit that works side-by-side with residents to prevent and clean up pollution.
 Jessica’s passion for community action led her to spend a number of summers running large door-to-door citizen outreach campaigns, building support in Vermont and Pennsylvania for clean energy and clean water programs.
-She continues to live in Montpelier with her husband Ben and their puppy Nico.
+She continues to live in Montpelier with her husband Ben and their pup Nico, and serves on Montpelier’s City Council, representing District 3.
 Read more about Jessica on our Blog!